transparentdemocracy/voting-data/readme.md

 ## Testing

-Run `./test.sh` to run unit tests.
+Run `./test.sh` to run unit tests, or configure and save a Run configuration in Pycharm to run all tests in the transparentdemocracy package folder (you can create this easily by right clicking that folder, then selecting "Run python tests in...").

+Both ways of running the tests will require that you set some secrets in OS environment variables first, either directly from the command terminal, or in the created Pycharm run configuration's settings.

+The environment variables we currently use are: WDDP_STORAGE_SERVICE_ACCOUNT_CREDENTIALS=...;WDDP_PROD_ES_AUTH=...; SKIP_SLOW=1

+To fill WDDP_STORAGE_SERVICE_ACCOUNT_CREDENTIALS, check utils/base64_encode_json_secrets.py.
+WDDP_PROD_ES_AUTH is a username:password pair.
+Copy the actual secrets from our password manager.
-Note: some of the tests are rather slow, you can skip these by setting the SKIP_SLOW environment variable: `SKIP_SLOW=1 ./test.sh`
+SKIP_SLOW is currently set to 1, because some of the tests are rather slow, we usually skip them.

 ## Downloading and generating data